-NOTE: Each Virtual ARPD MUST use a unique source IP address and a unique destination UDP port in packets sent to the NC.
-The NC relies on IP address and UDP port to identify the ARPD from which the traffic is arriving.
-The destination UDP port to use MUST be configurable on the CCAP Core.
+The CCAP Core MUST use a unique source IP address and a unique destination UDP port in packets sent from each Virtual ARPD to the NC.
+The NC relies on the IP address and UDP port to identify the ARPD from which the traffic is arriving.
+The CCAP Core MUST support a configurable UDP port for traffic sent to the NC.

 Figure 11 presents the same system as above after being upgraded to Remote PHY.
-In the Remote PHY system fiber node 1 and 2 still appear to the NC to be serviced by a single ARPD, while fiber node 3 and 4 are appear as a separate ARPD.
+In the Remote PHY system, fiber node 1 and 2 still appear to the NC to be serviced by a single ARPD, while fiber node 3 and 4 are appear as a separate ARPD.